 Arts Council England are committed to being open and accessible and want to make the MEND application process accessible to everyone.
-If you experience any barriers within the application process or require help to make an application, the Arts Council's Customer Services team can be contacted by email: enquiries@artscouncil.org.uk
+If you experience any barriers within the application process or require help to make an application, contact our Customer Services team.